gabtos/PubPol804-Data-Analysis/README.md

-# Financial Analysis for 2025 Duke Summer Project
+# Financial Analysis for Spring 2025 Project
 Analysis was conducted as part of a 2025 project analyzing fiscal and energy policy to support clean energy transitions in the United States.
 This project analyzes tax revenues from energy activities across production, transport, and distribution, looking at 2010-2022 data.